-The Belgian Offshore Platform (BOP) is the association of investors and owners of wind farms in the Belgian part of the North Sea.
-The BOP was created in 2011 to advocate for the development of wind energy in the Belgian part of the North Sea.
-Offshore wind power currently has 1,186 MW installed capacity and accounts for 5% of Belgium's total electricity demand.
-It will reach an installed capacity of 2,262 MW and will represent 10% of the electricity demand by 2020, an average of 8 TWh of electricity per year.
-After 2020, offshore wind capacity will be doubled to 20% of the total electricity demand.
+The Belgian Offshore Platform (BOP) is a non-profit association of investors and owners of wind farms in the Belgian part of the North Sea.
+The BOP was founded in 2011 to advocate the development of wind energy in the Belgian waters of the North Sea.
+Offshore wind energy currently has 1,186 MW of installed capacity, which contributes 5% of the total demand for electricity in Belgium today.
+By 2020, this will rise to an installed capacity of 2,262 MW and 10% of the total demand for electricity, or an average of 8 TWh per annum.
+Beyond 2020, the capacity of offshore wind energy could be developed further to deliver 20% of the total demand for electricity.

 With 1186 MW of capacity already generated by installed turbines, the Belgian offshore wind sector makes a significant and guaranteed contribution towards security of supply.